• Skip to primary navigation

 • Active dry yeast - For best results, double-check the active yeast brand you use is gluten free.
 Red Star Platinum is NOT gluten free!

-I used a Corsori 3.4 qt air fryer to make this recipe, but I am getting ready to get the 5.8 qt air fryer because I need a larger air fryer so I can cook more at once.
+I used a Corsori 3.4 qt air fryer to make this recipe, but I am getting ready to get the 5.8 qt air fryer because I need a larger air fryer to cook more at once.
 If you are a family of two, the 3.4 qt should be large enough.

 How to make gluten free dinner rolls:

 Step 1: Add yeast to the warmed milk and sugar to a small bowl.
-Make sure your milk is no hotter than 110º F otherwise the yeast will die.
+Ensure your milk is no hotter than 110º F; otherwise, the yeast will die.

 Step 2: Let this mixture sit for 5-10 minutes until it is frothy.
 Add the rest of the wet ingredients and mix well.

-gluten free rolls steps 3 and 4 photos
+The gluten free rolls steps 3 and 4 photos.

 Step 3: In a large mixing bowl, use a measuring cup to measure and add the dry ingredients to the bowl.
 Whisk to blend.
-Pour the wet ingredients into the flour mixture and mix with a large spoon.
-Set the dough aside with plastic wrap to rise for 1-2 hours.
+Mix the wet ingredients into the flour mixture with a large spoon.

 Gluten free dough rising tip: I like to preheat my oven to 200º F then turn it off.
 Place the bowl with the plastic-covered dough in the oven and let it sit with the door slightly cracked open for rising.
 This is especially helpful during the cold months.

-Step 7: Set the air fryer to 360º F and cook for 12-15 minutes until the tops are golden brown.
+Step 7: See below for oven-baking directions!
+Preheat the air fryer to 360º F and then bake for 12-15 minutes until the tops are golden brown.
 Remove from the air fryer and brush the tops with melted butter.
 Enjoy!

 Oven-Baked Directions: